ietf-wg-nmop/Liaison-Statements-Out/LS-Out-ETSI-ZTM-rev 042024.md

-We would like to thank the ETSI ISG ZSM for informing us you about the initiation of a new normative specification work on Network Digital Twin "ETSI GS ZSM018 Network Digital Twin for enhanced zero-touch network and service management".
+We would like to thank the ETSI ISG ZSM for informing us [1] about the initiation of a new normative specification work on Network Digital Twin "ETSI GS ZSM018 Network Digital Twin for enhanced zero-touch network and service management".

-For your information, the IETF has chartered a new Working Group (WG) on Network Management OPerations (NMOP WG) [1].
+For your information, the IETF has chartered a new Working Group (WG) on Network Management OPerations (NMOP WG) [2].
 One of the current NMOP WG topics is investigating isssues related to the deployment and usage of YANG topology modules in order to model a Digital Map.

-Concretely, the WG is discussing "Modeling the Digital Map based on RFC 8345: Sharing Experience and Perspectives” [2] which defines the concept of Digital Map and explains its connection to the Network Digital Twin (NDT).
+Concretely, the WG is discussing "Modeling the Digital Map based on RFC 8345: Sharing Experience and Perspectives” [3] which defines the concept of Digital Map and explains its connection to the Network Digital Twin (NDT).
 Also, the document identifies a set of candidate issues in RFC 8345 to meet NDT needed.
 These issues will be fixed as part of the NMOP WG activities.

-The Digital Map effort adheres to the NDT architecture defined in the IRTF “Network Digital Twin: Concepts and Reference Architecture” [3] specification which also provides an overview of the NDT terms and concepts of Network Digital Twin (NDT).
+The Digital Map effort adheres to the NDT architecture defined in the IRTF “Network Digital Twin: Concepts and Reference Architecture” [4] specification which also provides an overview of the NDT terms and concepts of Network Digital Twin (NDT).

 In addition, the ongoing effort leverages existing tools and data models, such as (but not limited to):

-* A Framework for Automating Service and Network Management with YANG [4] describes a framework for service and network management automation that takes advantage of YANG modeling technologies.
+* A Framework for Automating Service and Network Management with YANG [5] describes a framework for service and network management automation that takes advantage of YANG modeling technologies.

     + This framework is drawn irrespective of the origin of a data model; thus, it can accommodate YANG